 For clinicals at the specialty level, an active and unencumbered RN license, valid for the state in which the student is doing the rotation, is required.
 Depending on the clinical placement location, students may be required to obtain additional state licenses.
 Due to regulatory requirements or a lack of available preceptors, VUSN cannot accommodate clinical placements in all areas of the country.

 All requirements for enrollment must be completed and on file at the time of enrollment and must be kept current throughout the student’s clinical practica.
 Clinical preceptors and/or agencies may require a drug screening, fingerprinting, additional criminal background checks, or other requirements specific to that site.
 Costs associated with these processes are the responsibility of the student.
 The Clinical Placement office will notify students of any additional requirements associated with their rotation.

 Students may not begin their clinical rotations until they have met all the site requirements and have received confirmation from their faculty and the Clinical Placement office that they are cleared to start.

 Transportation and Lodging

 Students are responsible for their lodging and transportation to and from all clinical facilities and field trips.
 Practice sites are chosen for their ability to provide experiences consistent with the program requirements, the mission of the school, and individual student objectives.
-MSN and PMC students admitted for MTA clinical placement should be prepared to travel up to 150 miles from the School of Nursing.
+MSN and PMC students admitted for MTA clinical placement should be prepared to travel 150 miles from the School of Nursing.

 Due to State Board of Nursing or State Higher Education requirements, clinical placements may not be available in every location.
 We make every reasonable effort to accommodate a student’s placement requests.